Concordium/concordium.github.io/source/testnet/guides/multisig-transfer.rst

 #.
 Select **I understand this is the final submission, and that it cannot be reverted.**

    - If you don't want to submit the transaction to the chain, you can select **Cancel proposal**.
 You're asked to verify that you want to close the proposal.
-The proposal is still visible in the list of proposals but it is no longer active.
+The proposal is still visible in the list of proposals, but it's no longer active.

 #.
-Select **Submit transaction to chain.** The transaction is submitted to the chain and finalized on the Ledger.
+Select **Submit transaction to chain.** The transaction is submitted to the chain.
+After a short while, the transaction is finalized on the chain and its status changes to **Finalized**.

 #.
 Select **Finish** to leave the page.